Knowledge Level: Intermediate

 What about all the other products available, do none of them work?

 Many substances should theoretically produce a performance benefit but theory and practice are very different things.
 What works on paper, during animal testing or even with sedentary or poor to moderately conditioned human subjects, just doesn’t stack up with athletes.

-Nitrates, such as from beetroot juice, have received a lot of attention recently but, for elite athletes, I’m still to be convinced.
+Nitrates, such as from beetroot juice, have received a lot of attention recently but, for elite athletes, we're still to be convinced.
 However, for less well trained riders, there may be some benefits.
-Products such as BCAA’s (branch chain amino acids), Leucine (an amino acid) and HMB (Beta-Hydroxy beta-methylbutyric acid, a metabolite of leucine) are often claimed to have anti-catabolic (muscle breakdown) properties but, as long as you’re obtaining enough quality protein in your diet, they’re just not necessary.
-Ribose is a simple sugar and the starting point for the production of your cells energy source, ATP (adinosine triphosphate) but I’m yet to see any strong research supporting supplementing with it.
+Products such as BCAA’s (branch chain amino acids) and Leucine (an amino acid) are often claimed to have anti-catabolic (muscle breakdown) properties but, as long as you are obtaining enough quality protein in your diet, they aren't necessary.
+Ribose is a simple sugar and the starting point for the production of your cells energy source, ATP (adinosine triphosphate) but we are yet to see any strong research supporting supplementing with it.

-This is probably the crux of my job and, if we’re using a supplement, I’ve got to be 100% sure that it’s safe, legal and there’s no chance of contamination with anything that could cause a rider to fail a dope test.
-I ensure all of the nutritional products we use are tested by both the manufacturers and independently.
-If you’re considering using a supplement, you should adopt the same policy and ensure that it has been thoroughly tested.
-It's the personal resposibility of all cyclists to ensure that any supplements they take are legal and pure.
+This is probably the crux of our job and, if we are using a supplement, we have got to be 100% sure that it is safe, legal and there is no chance of contamination with anything that could cause a rider to fail a dope test.
+We ensure all of the nutritional products we use are tested by both the manufacturers and independently.
+If you are considering using a supplement, you should adopt the same policy and ensure that it has been thoroughly tested.
+It is the personal resposibility of all cyclists to ensure that any supplements they take are legal and pure.
 If in doubt, don't take it, ignorance isn't an excuse.